johnrfleck/colorado-river/data/README.md

 # Datafiles:

 ## meadpowell.csv
-  End-of-year storage in Lake Mead and Lake Powell, in thousands of acre feet, Source: USBR
+  End-of-water-year (Sept.
+30) storage in Lake Mead and Lake Powell, in thousands of acre feet, Source: USBR